-Our helpful Kent and Issaquah orthodontist staff will help you learn good flossing techniques when you choose us for your orthodontic care.
+Our helpful Issaquah orthodontist staff will help you learn good flossing techniques when you choose us for your orthodontic care.
 These tips for flossing with braces will make the process smoother for you, and you'll be a pro in no time.

 - Floss every night before you go to bed.
 That way, you won’t feel rushed.

 - When flossing with braces on, it might be necessary to use what’s called a floss threader.
 This reusable tool allows you to get dental floss underneath your archwire easily.